Fire Station 22 Replacement

-The City is constructing a temporary fire house that will be used while the new station is under design and construction.
-The temporary station will be at the City Water Treatment Plant on Falls of Neuse Road and is expected to be completed in November.
+The temporary fire house that will be used while the new station is being built is finished.
+Raleigh Fire Department will begin using the temporary station at City Water Treatment Plant on Falls of Neuse Road in December.

 The design for the new station (10050 Durant Road) is underway and on schedule.
 The City also is negoitating a CMAR contract.

 The existing Fire Station 22 will be replaced to coincide with the North Carolina Department of Transportation's (NCDOT) upcoming grade separation projects.
 A road or railroad bridge will be used to separate an existing at-grade intersection along NCDOT's S-Line railroad.
 Aligning this area of the railroad impacts several roadways, including where Fire Station 22 is located on Durant Road.